bohdloss/ender/DERIVE.md

 provides a reference to the field it is applied on.<br>
 If the fields are part of a tuple struct/variant, the references will be named `m{idx}` where `idx` are the indexes of the tuple fields (E.G. `m0`, `m1`, ...), otherwise their names will match those of the fields themselves.

+A seeking impl is an implementation of [`SeekEncode`], [`SeekDecode`] or [`SeekBorrowDecode`] rather than their non-seek variants.
+When a flag is said to be a `seek` flag, it means that when used anywhere it will switch the impl to a seeking impl.

 The flags currently implemented are split into 5 groups:
 # 1. Setting Modifiers